IBM/nzpy/README.md

 ## Scope

 nzpy is a pure-Python IBM Netezza driver that complies with DB-API 2.0.
 It is tested on Python versions 3.5+.
+It is supported with NPS 11.1.2.x and later.
+Although nzpy works with older NPS versions but it do not support few features such as external table, parameter style query etc.

 ## Installation
 To install nzpy using pip type: